 3.2.1 Nutrients

 Thresholds of nutrient impairment for streams have been interpreted in the IWR, Section 62-303.351, F.A.C.
 (Nutrients in Streams), to include stream segments if an imbalance of flora or fauna occurs due to nutrient enrichment.
-This includes algal blooms, changes in alga species richness, excessive macrophyte growth, a decrease in the areal coverage or density of seagrasses or other submerged aquatic vegetation (SAV), and excessive diel oxygen variation.
-Ongoing research for many Florida springs has made significant progress in relating the threshold concentrations of nitrogen or phosphorus that cause nuisance macroalgae growth (Stevenson et al. 2007).
+This imbalance includes algal blooms, changes in alga species richness, excessive macrophyte growth, a decrease in the areal coverage or density of seagrasses or other submerged aquatic vegetation (SAV), and excessive diel oxygen variation.

-For Jackson Blue Spring and Merritts Mill Pond, excessive growth of algae has been shown to be a significant problem.
+For Jackson Blue Spring and Merritts Mill Pond, the excessive growth of algae has been shown to be a significant problem.
 Algal growth causes a variety of ecological impairments, including, but not limited to, habitat smothering, the provision of nutrition and habitat for pathogenic bacteria, the production of toxins that may affect biota, the reduction of oxygen levels, and an increase in diurnal swings of the dissolved oxygen (DO) regime in the stream.
 Macroalgae mats can produce human health problems, foul beaches, inhibit navigation, and reduce the aesthetic value of clear springs or stream runs.

 Ongoing research on many Florida springs, including Silver Springs, has made significant progress in understanding the threshold concentrations of nitrogen or phosphorus that cause nuisance macroalgae growth (Stevenson et al. 2007).
 Macroalgae may sequester ground water sources of nutrients or sediment nutrients that are not measured with surface water sampling.
-In the case of Silver Springs, the Silver Springs Group, and the Upper Silver River, total phosphorus concentrations average about 0.03 to 0.04 mg/L, which is in the range of natural background levels.
-Additionally, the average range of total phosphorus in the 3 impaired WBIDs is below the 0.065 to 0.09 mg/L concentration range shown to contribute to biological impairments (Hallas and Magley 2008; Gao 2007).
-As nitrate is the dominant form of nitrogen in the Silver River system based on concentration, the nutrient linked to the algal growth in WBIDs 2772A, 2772C, and 2772E is nitrate nitrogen.
+In the case of Jackson Blue Spring and Merritts Mill Pond, TP concentrations average about 0.02 mg/L, which is in the range of natural background levels.
+As nitrate is the dominant form of nitrogen in the Merritts Mill Pond system based on concentration, the nutrient linked to the algal growth in WBIDs 180Z and 180A is nitrate nitrogen.

 Chapter 5 discusses the NO3 nutrient impairment and the setting of the TMDL target concentration of NO3.